witabix33/easter_rabbit/README.md

 [easter_rabbit](https://github.com/witabix33/easter_rabbit) is a little 3D-printed rabbit that can be planted in a flowerpot.
 The rabbit is based on a simple coloring drawing, modified to include a hole for the support foot.
 The foot can be a simple Chinese food chopstick.

 disclaimer : it's a quick little project that was coded in a single evening.
-It'w not perfect.
+It's not perfect.
+It should be used as a Proof Of Concept or when needing exactly this kind of 3D printed part.

 # Files description
 | File name | Usage |